abrausch/coursera-downloader/README.md

 Ruby script to download material from coursera courses

-Download all PDF and mp4 files to the current directory.
+Download all PDF, mp4, PowerPoint, and SRT subtitle files to the current directory.

+This script will also ONLY download things that have not already been stored in the local directory.
+It preserves filenames in accordance with the original content-disposition, as well.

 Usage: coursera-downloader.rb <username> <password> <course-name>